Business-Related Hospitality and Entertainment Expenditures

-- Detailed receipts must be submitted when the total expense exceeds $75 for restaurant and catering expenses and must include the name and location of the restaurant, the date, the amount, the number of people served and charges for items other than food and beverages, if applicable.
+- Detailed receipts must be submitted when the total expense exceeds $75 for restaurant and catering expenses.
+Receipts must include the name and location of the restaurant, the date, the amount, the number of people served and charges for items other than food and beverages, if applicable.

-NOTE: One form may be completed per event, even if more than one receipt is unavailable.
+NOTE: Complete one form per event, even if more than one receipt is unavailable.
 Do not submit a form for each missing receipt.

 The BEF or supporting documents must contain the following:

-- Type of event and relevance of the business or purpose
+- Type of event and purpose/relevance to UTSA business

 - Type of funding used (e.g., Official Occasions Cost Center, unrestricted gift proceeds, participant fees)